 Each and every day, we all need at least a few moments to step back, and take a deep breath, and remember Who God Is, and to meditate on His Word…and to remember that God is Truth, God’s Word is Truth, and that Jesus is the Way, the Truth, and the Life and also The Word made flesh.
-That just as Psalm 23 teaches us to ask God for “our daily bread,” we also remember that The Daily Bread is Jesus as we read in John 6:35, “And Jesus said unto them, I am the bread of life: he that cometh to me shall never hunger; and he that believeth on me shall never thirst“.
+Just as Psalm 23:1 teaches us to ask God for “our daily bread,” we also should remember that The Daily Bread is Jesus, as we read in John 6:35, “And Jesus said unto them, I am the bread of life: he that cometh to me shall never hunger; and he that believeth on me shall never thirst“.
 The more we read and meditate on God’s Word the Bible, the more and more The Word, Jesus, becomes a Living part of us.

 1 The heavens declare the glory of God; and the firmament sheweth his handywork.